Adam-Thometz/Adam-Thometz/README.md

 ## About Me

-I am a software engineer specializing in frontend development.
+I am a software engineer specializing in frontend development based in New York City.
 I love building beautiful and functional web applications and learning more about frontend technology.

-Before jumping into engineering, I taught music in a special education setting.
+Before jumping into engineering, I taught music in an elementary school for autistic students.
 I studied software engineering at Springboard under the guidence of a mentor while I worked under pandemic-related stressful conditions.

 Outside of my professional pursuits, I enjoy music production, cooking, maintaining my indoor garden, and kung fu.